sobstel/metaphore/README.md

 Value store vs lock store
 -------------------------

 Cache values and locks can be handled by different stores.
-At this moment there's just MemcachedStore, but it's possible - for example - to write and use external MySQL GET_LOCK/RELEASE_LOCK for locks and still use in-built Memcached store for storing values.

 ``` php
 $valueStore = new Metaphore\MemcachedStore($memcached);